woogie96/eip7702-example/README.md

 ### 1. `deployBatchCallDelegation.js`
 Deploys the BatchCallDelegation contract to the specified network and saves deployment information.
+- Automatically detects the current network from the RPC URL
+- Creates network-specific deployment files in `deployments/{network}.json`
+- Supports any EVM-compatible network with EIP-7702 support

 ### 2. `executeBatchCallDelegation.js`
 Executes batch calls using EIP-7702 delegation: